 - The family and job situation of the individual

 More than anything else, you want to make the right decision.
-Vicodin is a drug that can be obtained on the streets or through a prescription, so keeping an addicted individual away from an enabling environment is of utmost importance during recovery.
+Individuals can find Vicodin on the streets or through a prescription, so keeping away from an enabling environment is of utmost importance during recovery.
 A dependency on Vicodin can lead to severe long-term consequences and even death, so getting that person the help he or she needs is more important than any other consideration.

 We can walk the addicted individual and his or her family through every step of defeating a Vicodin dependency.
 Drug addiction is a type of mental illness, so our professional counselors and doctors will walk through treatment of this illness with the patient.
 We also offer counseling for family members and friends of Vicodin users to help them understand the road to recovery that their loved one is on.
 There are 12-step programs, exercise programs, holistic therapies, and family involvement activities as well at our facility to help recovering individuals get back on track with their lives.